Father · Son · Holy Spirit

 Nothing Is Too Hard for Him

 "Is anything too hard for the Lord?"
 (Gen 18:14) — asked to a ninety-year-old woman being told she would bear a son.
-Jesus: "With man this is impossible, but with God all things are possible" (Matt 19:26).
-The omnipotence of God is not raw power divorced from wisdom and love — it is infinite power exercised in perfect goodness, perfectly timed.
+"With man this is impossible, but with God all things are possible" (Matt 19:26).
+God's omnipotence is infinite power exercised in perfect goodness, perfectly timed.

 Gen 18:14 · Matt 19:26 · Job 42:2